 Several people told me that many people seen on the streets during the daytime actually had homes to go to at night.
 So, to see for myself, on several occasions I decided to get up during the night and walk to various areas of Addis to see just how many people there are sleeping on the streets during the night.

-I was neither surprised nor shocked to see homeless people in abundance- it was to be expected in a country with a government won all 547/547 parliamentary seats in the most recent (2015) election, by harassing, banning, torturing and murdering opposition members.
-A ruthless government that silences civil rights and kills, tortures and jails thousands upon thousands of its civilians, with no consideration for human dignity, and no compassion.
+I was neither surprised nor shocked to see homeless people in abundance- it was to be expected in a country with a government that won all 547/547 parliamentary seats in the most recent (2015) election, by harassing, banning, torturing and murdering opposition members.
+A ruthless government, largely controlled by the Marxist-Leninist-inspired Tigray People’s Liberation Front (TPLF), which silences civil rights and kills, tortures and jails thousands upon thousands of its civilians, with no consideration for human dignity, and no compassion.

-The streets were eerie.
+The streets of Addis were eerie.
 With little traffic and none of the hustle and bustle of the daytime, silence was the rule.
-I passed bundle after bundle, each one hiding a well wrapped individual, hopefully kept warm by their plastic wrapping.
-There were people huddled together and others lying isolated.
+I passed bundle after bundle, each one hiding a well wrapped individual, hopefully kept warm by their wrapping, usually made of plastic sheeting or a filthy well-worn woollen blanket.
+There were people huddled together and others lying isolated and alone.
 These were Addis Ababa’s homeless of the night.

 I was reluctant to take photos.
 I felt as if I were an intruder.
 Normally when I took photos of the poor and homeless, I asked for their permission.
-But in this case their anonymity was assured by the complete wrapping in which they were enclosed.
+But in this case their anonymity was assured by the complete wrapping that identified them as unknown, but not insignificant, sons and daughters of God.

-Eerie bundles of homeless people are to be seen on the streets of Addis.
+Eerie bundles of homeless people, swaddled in plastic sheets or well used blankets, are to be seen on the streets of Addis Ababa during the night.